soda8890/awesome-github-repos/data.md

 *   [reqable/reqable-app](https://github.com/reqable/reqable-app) - Reqable issue track repo

-*   [PicoTrex/Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana🍌, Gemini-2.5-flash-image based model.
+*   [PicoTrex/Awesome-Nano-Banana-images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana & Nano Banana Pro🍌, Gemini-2.5-flash-image based model.
 We also release Nano-consistent-150K openly to support the community's development of image generation and unified models(click to website to see our blog)

 *   [itMrBoy/resumePolice](https://github.com/itMrBoy/resumePolice) - 简历警察 🕵️‍♂️ 疯狂逮捕